google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/service-worker/lifecycle.md

 but if you don't need that feature, you can make your new service worker activate sooner by calling `self.skipWaiting()`.

-This causes your service worker to kick out the current active worker & activate itself once it enters the waiting phase (or immediately if it's already in the waiting phase).
+This causes your service worker to kick out the current active worker and activate itself as soon as it enters the waiting phase (or immediately if it's already in the waiting phase).
 It *doesn't* cause your worker to skip installing, just waiting.

-It doesn't really matter when you call `skipWaiting`, as long as it's during or before waiting.
-It's pretty common to call it in the "install" event:
+It doesn't really matter when you call `skipWaiting()`, as long as it's during or before waiting.
+It's pretty common to call it in the `install` event:

     self.addEventListener('install', event => {
       self.skipWaiting();